 Mercer Elementary School hosts a dynamic and active student body with special needs ranging from physical, emotional, and behavioral areas.
 A Sensory room is used to facilitate self-regulation, self-organization, relaxation and sensory awareness in order to integrate the student back into the classroom prepared to learn.
 The room allows students to achieve an optimal level of arousal to be able to attend to classroom activities.
 Use of the Sensory room by students addresses the primary senses of sight, touch, smell, hearing, vestibular, proprioception and oral motor/taste.

 Through partnerships with Young Audiences NJ/PA and Roxey Ballet, staff and students have the opportunity to work with artists in residence at Mercer Elementary School.
 Young Audiences believes that “An arts-rich education provides a child with the ability to look beyond facts and figures and creatively meet new challenges as they arise.”
 Young Audiences believes “the arts make learning fun, providing an environment varied and compelling enough to engage even the most reluctant learners and providing day-dreamers with a classroom as rich as their imagination.”
 The use of Arts infused lessons and special projects are incorporated into the student's day.
-Recently, Mercer Elementary School was awarded an NRG STEAM Grant from Young Audiences that will allow students to work on the creation of a school mural and Makerspace.
+Recently, Mercer Elementary School was awarded an NRG STEAM Grant from Young Audiences that will allow students to work on the creation of a school mural.